ava-labs/subnet-evm/cmd/README.md

 ## Step 1: Set Contract Address

-In `./precompile/params.go` let's set a precompile address.
-We can cut the address from the var declaration block and remove it from the precompile.
+In `./precompile/hello_world.go`, we can see our precompile address is set to some default value.
+We can cut the address from the var declaration block and remove it from the precompile and paste it in`./precompile/params.go`

 ![](2022-09-01-22-46-00.png)
 ![](2022-08-24-16-45-48.png)